 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-This is a personal post for me, not only because I had IC but because I know that this is an important article for many of you.
+How I Reversed My Interstitial Cystitis (with diet) is a personal post for me, not only because I had IC but because I know that this is an important article for many of you.
 I know that some of you have been waiting for me to write this so that you might learn something and get well!
 Of course, I’ll iterate here that I am not a health care practitioner; so I am simply sharing with you what worked for me.
 May you be so blessed as to find a naturopathic or functional medical doctor as insightful as the one I’ve found.
 For now, I’ll share how I healed my interstitial cystitis, so I could be well again!

 The medical community considers IC an incurable bladder disease.
 The description of this disease from Web MD goes thus: